PrestaShop/docs/src/content/1.7/modules/creation/module-translation/new-system.md

 If you choose to export wordings from the database, you can easily extract only your module's wordings from the `ps_translation` table by filtering domains that start with `ModulesYourmodulename*`.
 You can disregard `id_translation`, but you will have to match the original `lang_id` to the shop's one (see `ps_lang`) when you re-import them.
 {{% /notice %}}

-Automatic export of classic dictionary files and XLIFF catalogues for the new translation system is due to be implemented in 1.7.7.
+Automatic export of classic dictionary files and XLIFF catalogues for the new translation system is [due to be implemented in 1.7.8](https://github.com/PrestaShop/PrestaShop/issues/14968).

 ## Limitations and caveats